ZacharyBertino/FruitFlySpermCell/README.md

    Open your terminal and clone this repository to your local machine:

    > git clone https://github.com/ZacharyBertino/FruitFlySpermCell.git

+   If the command line window says the directory already exists, skip this step and proceed to step 2.

 2. **Navigate to the Repository Directory**
    Change into the directory where the repository was cloned: